-- ETC-1002's demonstrated ability to treat statin intolerant patients with hypercholesterolemia and, if required by any applicable regulatory authority in connection with the approval for this or any other indication, to provide patients with incremental cardiovascular disease benefits, as compared with other available therapies; - the relative convenience and ease of administration of ETC-1002, including as compared with other treatments for patients with hypercholesterolemia; - the prevalence and severity of any adverse side effects such as muscle pain or weakness; - limitations or warnings contained in the labeling approved for ETC-1002 by the FDA; - availability of alternative treatments, including a number of competitive LDL-cholesterol lowering therapies already approved or expected to be commercially launched in the near future; - pricing and cost effectiveness; - the effectiveness of our sales and marketing strategies; - our ability to increase awareness of ETC-1002 through marketing efforts; - our ability to obtain sufficient third-party coverage or reimbursement; and - the willingness of patients to pay out-of-pocket in the absence of third-party coverage.
+- bempedoic acid's demonstrated ability to treat statin intolerant patients with elevated LDL-C or as an add-on for patients already on statin therapy and, if required by any applicable regulatory authority in connection with the approval for this or any other indication, to provide patients with incremental cardiovascular disease benefits, as compared with other available therapies; - the relative convenience and ease of administration of bempedoic acid, including as compared with other treatments for patients with elevated LDL-C; - the prevalence and severity of any adverse side effects such as muscle pain or weakness; - limitations or warnings contained in the labeling approved for bempedoic acid by the FDA; - availability of alternative treatments, including a number of competitive LDL-C lowering therapies already approved, including PCSK9 inhibitors, or expected to be commercially launched in the near future; - pricing and cost effectiveness; - the effectiveness of our sales and marketing strategies; - our ability to increase awareness of bempedoic acid through marketing efforts; - our ability to obtain sufficient third-party coverage or reimbursement; and - the willingness of patients to pay out-of-pocket in the absence of third-party coverage.

-If ETC-1002 is approved but does not achieve an adequate level of acceptance by patients, physicians and payors, we may not generate sufficient revenue from ETC-1002 to become or remain profitable.
-Before granting reimbursement approval, healthcare payors may require us to demonstrate that, in addition to lowering elevated LDL-cholesterol levels, ETC-1002 also provides incremental cardiovascular disease benefits to patients.
-Our efforts to educate the medical community and third-party payors about the benefits of ETC-1002 may require significant resources and may never be successful.
+If bempedoic acid is approved but does not achieve an adequate level of acceptance by patients, physicians and payors, we may not generate sufficient revenue from bempedoic acid to become or remain profitable.
+Before granting reimbursement approval, healthcare payors may require us to demonstrate that, in addition to lowering elevated LDL-C levels, bempedoic acid also provides incremental cardiovascular disease benefits to patients.
+Our efforts to educate the medical community and third-party payors about the benefits of bempedoic acid may require significant resources and may never be successful.

-If we are unable to establish sales and marketing capabilities or enter into agreements with third parties to market and sell ETC-1002, we may not be able to generate any revenue.
+If we are unable to establish sales and marketing capabilities or enter into agreements with third parties to market and sell bempedoic acid, we may not be able to generate any revenue.

 We do not currently have an infrastructure for the sales, marketing and distribution of pharmaceutical products.
-In order to market ETC-1002, if approved by the FDA or any other regulatory body, we must build our sales, marketing, managerial, and other non-technical capabilities or make arrangements with third parties to perform these services.
+In order to market bempedoic acid, if approved by the FDA or any other regulatory body, we must build our sales, marketing, managerial, and other non-technical capabilities or make arrangements with third parties to perform these services.
 If we are unable to establish adequate sales, marketing and distribution capabilities, whether independently or with third parties, or if we are unable to do so on commercially reasonable terms, our business, results of operations, financial condition and prospects will be materially adversely affected.

-Even if we obtain marketing approval for ETC-1002, physicians and patients using other LDL-cholesterol lowering therapies may choose not to switch to our product.
+Even if we obtain marketing approval for bempedoic acid, physicians and patients using other LDL-C lowering therapies may choose not to switch to our product.

 Physicians are often reluctant to switch their patients from existing therapies even when new and potentially more effective, safe or convenient treatments enter the market.
 In addition, patients often acclimate to the brand or type of therapy that they are currently taking and do not want to switch unless their physicians recommend switching products or they are required to switch therapies due to lack of reimbursement for existing therapies.
-If physicians or patients are reluctant to switch from existing therapies to ETC-1002, if approved, our operating results and financial condition would be materially adversely affected.
+If physicians or patients are reluctant to switch from existing therapies to bempedoic acid, if approved, our operating results and financial condition would be materially adversely affected.

-Guidelines and recommendations published by various organizations may adversely affect the use or commercial viability of ETC-1002, if approved.
+Guidelines and recommendations published by various organizations may adversely affect the use or commercial viability of bempedoic acid, if approved.